victor-smirnov/digital-philosophy/Artificial Intelligence.md

 Functional consciousness bites the problem form another side: how consciousness appears in relations between Observer, its environment, itself alone, itself in the environment, other observers, reflections of the Observer in other observers and so on.
 The space of possible relations is enormous.
 Computational Functionalism is aiming to model those functional relationships via algorithms and data structures.

 Note that Computational Functionalism produces, by design, a _Weak_ for of consciousness (by Searle's criteria): it flies like a duck, quacks like a duck, swims like a duck, the it's a duck.
-Certain [Physicalists stances](https://link.springer.com/article/10.1007/s11098-024-02182-y) on on the problem may assume that the same functional consciousness can be considered 'true consciousness' if implemented in a right basis.
-Like, brain --yes, von-Neumann architecture (computers with separate compute and memory) -- no, in-memory computing (tight coupling of memory and compute) -- yes again.
+Certain [Physicalists stances](https://link.springer.com/article/10.1007/s11098-024-02182-y) on the problem may assume that the same functional consciousness can be considered 'true consciousness' if implemented in a right basis.
+Like, in a brain-like structures -- yes, in von-Neumann architecture (computers with separate compute and memory) -- no, in in-memory computing device (tight coupling of memory and compute) -- yes, again.

 The drawback of a functional account to consciousness is that audience will divide in unequal parts between pro-strong and pro-weak parties on a mostly-irrational basis.
 Because there is no formal test for substance consciousness, there is no formal way to change minds of both parties.
 These considerations (social perception and impact) must be taken into account when we are working with functional consciousness.